 Test for Testamentary Capacity

-The test for contesting a will on testamentary capacity was set out in the judgment in Banks v Goodfellow as follows:-
+The test for challenging a Will on testamentary capacity was set out in the judgment in Banks v Goodfellow as follows:

 “It is essential to the exercise of such a power that a testator

 [a] shall understand the nature of the act and its effects;

 [b] shall understand the extent of the property of which he is disposing;

 [c] shall be able to comprehend and appreciate the claims to which he ought to give effect; and with a view to the latter object,

 [d] that no disorder of the mind shall poison his affections, pervert his sense of right, or prevent the exercise of his natural faculties – that no insane delusion shall influence his will in disposing of his property and bring about a disposal of it which, if the mind had been sound, would not have been made.”